DC DUI Attorney

 These tests were developed in the 1970s by government-funded research to create a standardization for all pre-arrest sobriety testing.
 In each test, the officer is trained to look for specific cues of impairment.
 The HGN test has six possible cues of impairment (3 on each eye).
 The walk and turn test has eight possible cues of impairment.
 Finally, the one-leg stand has four possible cues of impairment.
 Unfortunately, the officer does not explain before during or after the administration of the test what constitutes clues of impairment.
 Imagine taking a test in school without ever having been given materials to study in advance.
 That is essentially the disadvantage a DUI suspect faces.

 In addition to intoxication, the prosecutor must prove beyond a reasonable doubt that the defendant was operating the motor vehicle in the District of Columbia.
 Unfortunately, local criminal law defines “operation” extremely broadly and permits conviction where an individual was legally parked and asleep at the wheel.
 Despite the odds facing a DUI defendant, some improvements in the criminal justice system have occurred over the years.

 Will there be video evidence?

-Body worn cameras have fundamentally changed DUI defense in DC over the last few years.
-Prior to the Metropolitan Police Department adopting a policy where all patrol officers wear body worn cameras, most DUI trials were based solely on the officer’s testimony.
-Now, almost all DUI arrests have some type of video evidence to either corroborate or contradict the officer’s testimony or version of events written in the police report.
-However, several police agencies in DC have jurisdiction to make arrests and do not use body worn cameras.
-In addition, video captured at the station house can produce crucial evidence of either impairment of lack of impairment in any DUI case.
+Body-worn cameras have fundamentally changed DUI defense over the last few years.
+Prior to the Metropolitan Police Department adopting a policy where all patrol officers wear body-worn cameras, most DUI trials were based solely on the officer’s testimony.
+Now, almost all DUI arrests have some type of video evidence to either corroborate or contradict the officer’s testimony or the version of events written in the police report.
+However, several police agencies in DC have jurisdiction to make arrests and do not use body-worn cameras.
+In addition, video captured at the station house can produce crucial evidence of either impairment of lack of impairment in any DUI case

 What is the difference between DWI and DUI?